-Next, the personal representative must collect the assets of the person who died and submit an inventory of the assets.
-Put simply, the inventory is a list of all the assets the person owned when they died along with an estimated value for each asset.
+Next, the Personal Representative must collect the assets of the person who died and submit an inventory of the assets.
+The inventory is a list of all the assets the person owned when they died along with an estimated value for each asset.
 This inventory must be filed with the Commissioner of Accounts – an attorney appointed by the Circuit Court in each county to oversee estates.

 4. Distribution of Estate and Filing of Accounting:

-After filing the inventory, the personal representative must pay all debts of the deceased and distribute any of their remaining assets as laid out in their will.
-To ensure that this is done legally, the personal representative must submit one or more Accountings to the Commissioner of Accounts.
-Each Accounting shows how the personal representative has used the assets of the estate.
+After filing the inventory, the personal representative must pay all debts of the deceased and distribute any of their remaining assets as instructed by their will.
+To ensure that this is done legally, the personal representative must submit one or more accountings to the Commissioner of Accounts.
+Each accounting shows how the Personal Representative has used the assets of the estate.

 Problems with Probate

-While the steps seem pretty straightforward, several hurdles arise regularly in the process, so you’ll have to personally evaluate if avoiding probate is the right choice for you and your estate.
+Concerns about probate aren’t completely unfounded, because while the steps seem pretty straightforward, there are several hurdles that can arise in the process, so you’ll have to personally evaluate if avoiding probate is the right choice for you and your estate.